 Ergonomics is the science of adapting work, equipment and tools so they fit you.
 Ergonomics reduces the risk of musculoskeletal injuries (MSI), including injury to muscles, bones or joints.

-When you work comfortably, with a knowledge of ergonomic risk factors and neutral working postures, you are more productive, attend work more regularly and are less likely to be injured on the job.
+When you work comfortably, with a knowledge of ergonomic risk factors and neutral working postures, you're more productive, attend work more regularly, and are less likely to be injured on the job.

 - Watch Preventing Strain Injuries in Your Workplace